Allison LaBonne & John Crozier: Typsy Panthre

 Typsy Panthre began in 2008 when Crozier asked LaBonne to write lyrics and sing on the instrumental song which was to become “Paper Winter.”
 Crozier subsequently opened a treasure trove of his adventurous pop creations, some with lyrics, some without, for LaBonne to collaborate on.
 Their efforts were collected in Typsy Panthre’s self titled debut LP which was Minneapolis cooperative label Korda Records’ first release in 2012.
 The sound is melodic and full of sonic surprises; like a second cousin of Nick Drake and The Smiths with electronic drums and gentle female vocals.

 That first Typsy Panthre song came together easily, at least on my end.
 I added some unsolicited harmonies because I thought it sounded pretty minimal.
 I didn’t realize how much John would transform songs after the lead vocal was added.
 Often radically.
-He’s super adventurous in his arrangements.
-Back then the music was our only contact, and felt to me like a secret world, really different from anything I’d done before musically.
-During the years-long making of our second album, Hell, John and I kinda became, like, best friends.
-Or best fiends? -Allison LaBonne
+He’s super adventurous in his arrangements. -Allison LaBonne

 Hitch-Hiker video shoot.
 Photo by Mark Wojohn.